Death Penalty: Yes

 Senator Hank Sanders has introduced a moratorium bill for the past 10 years.
 Representative Merika Coleman has introduced a moratorium bill for the past 5 years.

 Alabama is one of only three states that allow judges to override jury sentencing recommendations, and the only state that allows a judge without restriction to override when the jury votes for a life sentence.

 From 1927-1976 there were 153 executions.
 Of those 126 were African American, 27 were Caucasian.
 3 were female.

-Alabama is the only state whose anti-death penalty organization (Project Hope to Abolish the Death Penalty) was founded by death row inmates.
-It was founded 22 years ago.
+Alabama is the only state whose anti-death penalty organization (Project Hope to Abolish the Death Penalty) was founded by death row inmates in 1989.
 The Chairman and Board are at Holman on death row.